platformsh/platformsh-docs/docs/src/domains/steps/_index.md

 ## 1. Change your plan to a production plan

 If you are on a Development plan, you cannot add a domain.
-You will need to upgrade your subscription to a production plan.
+You need to upgrade your subscription to a production plan.

 {{< note >}}
 You are able to add a domain to your production environment.